piyushkumarjiit/DctmLifeScienceViaDocker/README.md

 ## Testing
 LS validation is too big to put here.
-For sanity testing, create a Cat 2 document, send it to a workflow and complete the workflow.
+For sanity testing, Import a PDF file as a Cat 2 document, send it to a workflow and complete the workflow.
-If all these steps proceed as expected, the environment should be OK.
+If all the steps involved proceed as expected, the environment should be OK.

 ## Start and Stop
 The script generates 2 scripts "start_LS.sh" and "stop_LS.sh" which can be used to start and stop the entire LS stack.
+### To Start
+<code>sudo ./start_LS.sh</code>
+### To Stop
+<code>sudo ./stop_LS.sh</code>

 Do not delete the directories created by the script as it contains Documentum and DB data.

 ## Whats Next
 This is just a start and all the steps outlined under Post Installation steps could be automated via shell scripts.

+Other components CTS/Render services, iHub, Brava etc. need to be set up (if needed).

 ## Authors
 **Piyush Kumar** - (https://github.com/piyushkumarjiit)